-European hazardous areas classifications in zones, protection types, temperature codes and codes
+European hazardous area classification in zones, protection types, temperature codes and codes

-Hazardous areas outside North America are classified by gas groups and zones.
+Outside North America hazardous areas are classified by gas groups and zones.

-- Zones are used to define the probability of the presence of flammable materials.
+- Zones are used to define the probability of presence of flammable materials

-- Groups classify the exact flammable nature of the material.
+- Groups classifies exact flammable natures of materials

-Protection Types are used to denote the level of safety for the device.
-Equipment approved receives a temperature code indicating the maximum surface temperature of the equipment.
+Protection Types are used to denote the safety levels of the devices.
+Equipment approved receives temperature codes indicating maximum surface temperature of the equipment.

 The zone defines the probability of hazardous material being present in an ignitable concentration in the surrounding atmosphere.

 |Zone 0||Area in which an explosive gas-air mixture is continuously present or present for long periods.|

 |Zone 1||Combustible or conductive dusts are present.
 Area in which an explosive gas-air mixture is likely to occur for short periods in normal operation.|